kiboschool/tk-future-proof-with-python/course/src/future-proof-with-python/working-with-data/wrap-up.md

 - **Ints** and **Floats** are the Python data types for numbers, and they look like `9` or `0.7`
 - Python can use **operators** like `+` to add numbers or concatenate strings
 - `print` shows output to the user, and `input` asks the user to type in text
+- You can format the output in a variety of ways using f-strings
+- Strings can be concatenated (added together) using the `+` and using `f-strings`

 ## Do you want to be a Squad Rep?